covid-at-home/covid-at-home/level2.md

   - Questions are also emerging surrounding the safety of ibuprofen / non-steroidal anti-inflammatory medications (NSAIDs), as well as corticosteroids / steroidal anti-inflammatory medications, in case of coronavirus.
 If possible, avoid their use if you have symptoms.
    - An additional safe way to treat fever is to take a bath or shower.
 The water temperature should be comfortable, not cold, because shivering can raise your core body temperature -- and the idea is to lower it.
 When you get out of the bath or shower, the leftover water evaporating from your skin can help lower your temperature.

 - **Keep eating**.
 Try to keep eating nutritious food.
 Nothing too heavy, not too much at the same time.
-Lots of vitamins and fresh produce.
+Lots of vitamin-rich, unprocessed food like fresh vegetables and fruit.
 If you're not eating, maybe drink one of those big multi-vitamin pills that fizz into water.

 - **Steam**.
-Inhale steam 3+ times a day.
+Inhale steam daily.
 The best way to do this is with a [steam inhaler](https://covid-at-home.info/shopping), a device that outputs steam that is not too hot to breathe.
 A humidifier or shower also works.
 The older method many people know is to boil water in a pot and then put your head over it, under a dishtowel; just make sure you don't do damage with hot water or steam that's too hot to breathe.
 There are no miracle cures and this is no exception; it just helps your airways open and drain a bit better.

 - **Keep moving**.
 Go for a daily walk in the fresh air and sunlight when possible, while keeping your safe distance from other people.
+Exceptions: You're too tired -- then rest!
+You're symptomatic and can't get out of your apartment building without coughing in the shared elevator -- stay home!

 - **Keep drinking**.
   - This is really key.
 Drinking enough fluids helps the lungs produce secretions, and helps those secretions it does produce be thin enough to potentially cough up.